razor-x/eve-overview/README.md

 - [Disqus](https://disqus.com/) ready: set `disqus: your_shortname` in `_config.yml`.
 - [Google Analytics](http://www.google.com/analytics/) ready: see `google_analytics` variable in `_config.yml`.
 - [Piwik](https://piwik.org/) ready: set `piwik: yoursite.com/piwik/` in `_config.yml` (yoursite.com/piwik/ points to the piwik install root).
+- Easily incorporate the source from other web projects as subdirectories in your site (see sub_content in `_config.yml`).

 ## Quick start